gitHu6-newb/FoldingAtAltitude/README.md

   sudo apt-get install gcc make linux-headers-$(uname -r)
   ```
   ```
-  sudo ./NVIDIA-Linux-x86_64-410.104.run
+  sudo ./NVIDIA-Linux-x86_64-460.32.03.run
   ```
-  - and select the options to Install Drivers Anyway at the prompt
+  - and select the options to Install Drivers Anyway at the prompt, and "No" for 32-bit libraries
   - c) For Azure the commands are
   ```
   sudo apt-get install gcc make linux-headers-$(uname -r)
   ```
   ```
-  sudo ./NVIDIA-Linux-x86_64-450.80.02.run
+  sudo ./NVIDIA-Linux-x86_64-460.32.03.run
   ```
-  - and also select the option to Install Drivers Anyway at the prompt
+  - and also select the option to Install Drivers Anyway at the prompt, and "No" for 32-bit libraries
   - d) When the reinstall is done and you hit Enter for 'OK' at the prompt,
   ```
   sudo reboot